 The English Colonies, 1605-1760

-These resources highlight education, religion, and cultural practices of Pilgrim and Puritan settlers.
-Use these resources to support students' understanding of life in early colonial settlements.
+These resources highlight characteristics of the New England, Middle, and Southern colonies.
+Use these resources to aid students in comparing and contrasting the different colonial regions.
 Use the Export to My Lists button above to turn this into a research list for your students.

 Time Period Key Understandings